dezoito/dezoito.github.io/_posts/2015-04-07-fw1-example-accessing-external-service.md

  - [Project Structure](/2015/03/29/fw1-example-app-project-structure/)
  - [Forms and Validation Patterns](/2015/03/30/fw1-example-app-forms_validation/)
  - [Use of User Defined Function Libraries](/2015/04/06/fw1-example-user-defined-function-libraries/)
- - Interaction with an External Service
+ - Interaction with a Remote Service
  - BDD and Integration Tests.

 For the full source code, please visit the **[fw1-clipping](https://github.com/dezoito/fw1-clipping)**